qbrak/old-gazeek-github-io/metrics.md

 To remedy this mathematicians have introduced multiple concepts to generalize metrics.
 Since they don't always agree on their naming convention, I will provide the [Wikipedia](https://en.wikipedia.org/wiki/Metric_space#Generalizations_of_metric_spaces) naming convention:
 * Metametrics: these drop (M1), thus sometimes $d(x,x)\neq 0$, for more [see here](https://en.wikipedia.org/wiki/Metric_space#Metametrics_or_partial_metrics).
 * Semimetrics: these ease (M2), one way this is done (sometimes called $k$-metric[^3]) is to change the triangle inequality to $d(x,y) \leq k \cdot (d(x,z) + d(z,y))$, where $k\in\mathbb{R}$.
 If $k=1$ we get back to metrics, if $k<1$ the definition does not make sense.
 * Quasimetrics: these drop (M3), that is the function does not have to symmetric, for example  the "distance these on Google Maps" metric.
+You can define left-open balls or right open balls, and a topology using left-open balls.[^geom-prot-datasets]
 * Pseudometrics: these drop (M4), thus some points can be 0-distant even though they are different.
 It is easy to convert a pseudometric to a metric using [metric identification](https://en.wikipedia.org/wiki/Pseudometric_space#Metric_identification) using the equivalence relation $x \sim y \iff d(x,y)=0$.
 * Continuity spaces[^4]: These change the domain of $d$ from $[0, +\infty)$ to a value semigroup, and also sometimes drop (M3) and/or (M4), it can be shown that any topological space is a continuity space.